guitarvydas/guitarvydas.github.io/_posts/2021-05-30-PEG vs Lisp Macros.md

 I need to use a notation that reminds me to separate concepts.

 For example, you _can_ write OOP code in assembly language, but you tend not to.
-OOP languages stop you from doing anti-OOP things in your code[^1].
+OOP languages stop you from doing anti-OOP things in your code[^3].
 Likewise, we need languages that stop us from doing anti-DI things in our code.
 I _can_ write compilers in Lisp or C or Python, but when I use S/SL it reminds me to separate the compiler DI stuff from the implementation stuff, which, in the end, makes it easier to write the compilers.
 People are "discovering" this kind of thinking when they use super-strongly-typed languages like Haskell.
 "It just works" is not because of Haskell, it's because they've thought the design through, led by the boundaries imposed by Haskell's strong type-checking.
-Strong typing is _only_ one way to think about an Architecture.).
+Strong typing is but only _one_ way to think about an Architecture, but most people blame success on strong typing.

-[^1]: For the record, 1st-class functions were supported in C, but not encouraged.
+[^3]: For the record, 1st-class functions were supported in C, but not encouraged.
 Closures were built into Lisp 1.5 in 1956, then ignored and re-built in assembler and C to make UNIX threads.
 Garbage collection - malloc () - appeared in K&R.  Changing the notation helped us use these concepts pervasively.
 The difference is "just" a psychological detail.
 # See Also

 [References](https://guitarvydas.github.io/2021/01/14/References.html)